 Island Bay village upgrades

-We are planning to upgrade the public spaces and look and feel of the Island Bay shopping centre along The Parade.
+We're upgrading the public spaces and look and feel of the Island Bay shopping centre along The Parade.

 About the project